 Can hypnotherapy help with procrastination?

 Procrastination is about avoiding something we don’t really want to do.
-If we feel negatively about a task at hand our anxiety rises, so to ease the discomfort we put it off for later.
+If we feel negative about a task at hand our anxiety rises, so to ease the discomfort we put it off for later.

-Sometimes the tasks are related to our workplace and sometimes they’re goals we’ve set for ourselves, that we never seem to make time for.
+Sometimes the tasks are related to our work and sometimes they’re goals we’ve set for ourselves, that we never seem to make time for.
 Have you ever wanted to learn an instrument or another language?
 To take up a sport that you would love to try or obtain that qualification?